Last updated April 2023

 You may wish to use your personal information stored in your digital identity to access services of organisations and government agencies that rely on the myGovID system to authenticate you.

-We will only share your personal information with these organisations and agencies with your consent.
+We will only disclose your personal information with these organisations and agencies with your consent.

 If you choose to increase your digital identity strength to ‘Strong’, myGovID will use a biometric image of your face to verify your identity.

-We do not share your information with overseas recipients.
+We do not disclose your information to overseas recipients.

 We will not use your personal information for any direct marketing purposes.